 The above-mentioned extrapolation tables have mostly been written for conventional crop protection products.
-For microorganisms different extrapolations may be possible using expert judgement.
+For low risk products different extrapolations may be possible using expert judgement.
 The possibility for extra extrapolations depend for a large part on the mode of action of the microorganism, the biology of the target pest or disease, and the microorganism itself.

-It is therefore important that the applicant clearly describes the mode of action of the active substance and the reasoning behind the extrapolations.
+It is therefore important that the applicant clearly describes the mode of action of the active substance and the reasoning behind the extrapolations, and if possible provides literature studies that support these extrapolations.
 Where multiple modes of action are claimed the relative importance of the different modes of action should be described.

-It is advisable to contact CTGB or schedule an RFM meeting if more information is required.
+It is advisable to contact Ctgb or schedule an RFM meeting if more information is required.